-When mortgage interest rates rise, homebuyers often turn to adjustable-rate mortgages, better known as ARMs.
+When mortgage interest rates rise, home buyers often turn to adjustable-rate mortgages (ARMs).
 The reason?
-These loans come with an initial interest rate that is typically lower than what you'd get with a standard 30-year or 15-year fixed-rate mortgage.
-This gives buyers the chance to save a significant amount of money each month in the earlier years of paying off an ARM.
+The initial interest rate on an ARM is typically lower than the rate on a fixed-rate 30-year or 15-year mortgage, allowing buyers to save money during the early years of a loan’s term.

-But what if your credit score isn't perfect or you don't have the funds for a larger down payment?
-Can you take out an FHA loan and still receive the low-interest-rate benefit of an ARM?
+But what if your credit score isn’t ideal, or if you can’t make a larger down payment?
+Can you take out a Federal Housing Administration (FHA) loan and benefit from an ARM’s low introductory interest rate?
+Yes, you can.

-You can.
-The Federal Housing Administration offers a variety of ARMs.
-And depending on your financial situation, these loans might make sense for you.
+The FHA offers a variety of ARMs.
+And depending on your financial situation, an ARM may unlock the door to homeownership.

 What Is An ARM?